mauricioacevedo/rabbitmqdemo/README.md

 ## RabbitMQ server interaction from Spring boot app

-Spring boot project to connect and send messages to a rabbitmq server.
+Basic Spring boot project to connect and send messages to a rabbitmq server.

 ### Summary:
 * send basic and binary messages.